WiseAgentLLC/Extension/README.md

 1. Paste the original ID of the official Chrome Extension for the `extensionId` value of the `extensionId` variable in `addViewCtrl.js`
     >elpiekaehikfeikdafacpofkjenfipke
 2. Update the version number in `manifest.json`
-3. Zip the repo and send to Eleni
+3. Zip the `/Chrome` folder and send to Eleni
 4. Once it passes google's review, it will automatically update in the next day or two To check if your version had updated, open `chrome://extensions/` and check if the version number is the same is was updated in `manifest.json`.
 5. Once it is live, test the real extension.